decaporg/decap-cms/website/content/docs/nextjs.md

 touch config.yml
 ```

-Paste HTML for Decap CMS into your `public/admin/index.html` file (check out the [Add Netlify To Your Site](https://www.decapcms.org/docs/add-to-your-site/) section for more information)
+Paste HTML for Decap CMS into your `public/admin/index.html` file (check out the [Add Decap To Your Site](https://www.decapcms.org/docs/add-to-your-site/) section for more information)

 ```html
 <!doctype html>